The Profound Impact of Product Line Strategy

 Each part of the Strategy-Essence is important.
 But it’s more important how the parts relate and boost each other.
 It’s the unison of the three parts that matters.
 Managers should understand these key parts of a Strategy-Essence[iii].
 It goes a long way in building clarity.

 Fully understanding product line strategy goes beyond the Strategy-Essence unison.
 Other key concerns include roadmap management, objectives, and metrics.
 Plus, managers should understand how product lines relate to a business.
 Fortunately, such knowledge is teachable.

 Learning and applying the framework is important.
 Adept offers several means to help.
-Our most helpful is a two-day interactive workshop.
-You may find more information on the workshop.
+Our most helpful is our Masterclass.
+You may find more information on the Masterclass HERE.